KJones-Git/Big_Mac_Index/README.md

 - Python 3.x
 - Pandas
 - Matplotlib
+- Seaborn

 ### 📝 Steps
 1. Load the dataset into a Pandas DataFrame.
 2. Perform the preprocessing steps outlined above.
-3. Use Matplotlib to generate the line chart.
+3. Use Matplotlib to generate the line chart and heat map.

 ## 📢 Conclusion
-This analysis provides insight into the historical price trends of Big Macs in the U.S., highlighting inflation through the price of a hamburger.
+This analysis provides insight into the historical price trends of Big Macs in the U.S. and Europe, highlighting inflation through the price of a hamburger.

+# Future Plans
+Use these new data sets to create more visuals using Tableau

 ---
-### 🖋 Author: Your Name
+### 🖋 Author: Kyle Jones